 10.12 Cash Out.
-If a permanent employee leaves the Department after ten (10) years of continuous service, the employee shall receive payment for 50 percent of the employee's allowable sick leave accumulation computed at the base salary rate plus longevity.
+If a permanent employee leaves the Department after ten (10) years of continuous service, the employee shall receive payment for 50 percent of the employee's allowable sick leave accumulation.
 After 15 years of continuous service the employee shall receive payment for 62.5 percent and after 20 years of continuous service payment for 75 percent of the employee's sick leave accumulation.
 After 25 years of continuous service the employee shall receive payment for 87.5 percent of the employee's sick leave accumulation.
+In all circumstances prior to 30 years of continuous service, payment for sick leave will be computed at the employee's base salary rate plus longevity.
 After 30 years of continuous service, payment shall be increased to 100 percent of the employee's sick leave accumulation at the employee's regular rate of pay.
+Regular rate of pay is defined as the rate of pay an employee would receive if he/she was actually working a shift and includes the following: base pay, step increases, longevity, shift differential, and Assignment Differential Pay.